BPHarris/.dotfiles/.github/README.md

 ## Sudo

 Todo:
-basic super user config and commands to set it up.
+Basic superuser config and commands to set it up.
 Such as a minimal `nvim` config and `.bashrc` with `ls` aliases, etc.

 ## Todo